DiTuStudio/docsizidev/docs/environment-setup/flutter-enviroment-setup.md

 ## iOS development environment

-You will Xcode and CocoaPods.
+You will need Xcode and CocoaPods.

 While you can use any editor of your choice to develop your app, you will need to install Xcode in order to set up the necessary tooling to build your Flutter app for iOS.